 Don't avoid creditors – this only makes things worse and compounds your anxiety.
 Ask creditors to mail a “validation notice” with all the information about what you owe.
 Once you have that information, take control of the situation.

-Create a powerful debt payoff strategy….Or at the very least, look at your budget, and make a plan stating what you can pay and how often.
-Then call the collection agency and share that plan with them.
+Step l#2 is to ook at your budget, and make a plan stating what you can pay and how often.

 If this makes you nervous, you can work with a debt management company to negotiate with creditors on your behalf.